 This privacy notice will be updated as frequently as necessary to reflect best practices in data management, security and control and to ensure compliance with any legal changes.

 When visiting this website, the user will be asked to accept cookies.
-This can be done in two different ways: by clicking on the 'Accept' button or by simply continuing to browse the website.
+The user can choose between accepting all cookies, which can be done by clicking on the 'Accept' button, or accepting certain types of cookies.
 The user can disable cookies by activating the browser setting that allows him to refuse the placing of cookies.
 However, if the user uses his browser settings to disable cookies, it is possible that the user will not have access to (certain parts of) the website.
 If the user wishes to withdraw his consent, he must delete the cookies according to his browser settings.